The Infant CARE-Index – online training

 It is essential that trainees attend all of the teaching sessions.

-Course participants will be expected to undertake practice coding during the training and in between the taught days.
+Competency to code is assessed by a reliability test after the training.
+Course participants will be expected to practice coding during the training and in between the taught days.
 Not completing the practice is likely to seriously impede the level of reliability that can be achieved.

-The Family Relations Institute issues participants with a reliability certificate stating the percent agreement with the standard.
+Family Relations Institute issues participants with a reliability certificate stating the percent agreement with the standard.
 This reliability can be reported.
 Evidence of reliability should be requested if the participant will code data for others.

 Course Timings